crncy-org/valeureux/README.md

 # valeureux
-app for Valeureux local currency
+local currency payment application (currently only for Valeureux)

 ## What is the Valeureux app for?